"The Effects of Rent Control Expansion on Tenants, Landlords, and Inequality: Evidence from San Francisco"

 Funding: Shultz Graduate Student Fellowship in Economic Policy, Stanford Center for Computational Social Science Research Award

-Media: Kenan Institute UNC Affordable Housing Symposium Discussion with Matthew Kahn
+Media: Kenan Institute, UNC Affordable Housing Symposium Discussion with Matthew Kahn

-"Identifying Agglomeration Spillovers: Evidence from Grocery Store Openings"
+"Identifying Agglomeration Spillovers: Evidence from Grocery Store Openings" Under Review

-with Qianyang Zhang and Xiang Zhang
+with Yang Chen, Qianyang Zhang, and Xiang Zhang

 Presented at: UEA European Meeting 2024, Online Spatial & Urban Seminar 2024, NBER Summer Institute: Real Estate 2023, AREUEA-ASSA Conference 2023, Eastern-FA 2023, RERI Annual Conference 2023, AREUEA National Conference 2023, CICF 2023, UEA North American Meeting 2023